Columbia Community Health Compact

 As members of this compact, each of us commits to:

-- Completing Columbia’s symptom tracker app every day before coming to campus or leaving a campus residence hall, and staying home when sick or after possible exposure to COVID-19
+- Complete Columbia’s symptom tracker app every day before coming to campus or leaving a campus residence hall, and stay home when sick

-- Following basic health precautions including frequent hand washing/sanitizing and workplace and shared-space hygiene
+- Continue to follow basic health precautions including frequent hand-washing/sanitizing

-- Following signs and guidance posted throughout campus spaces and buildings
+- Follow signs and guidance posted throughout campus spaces and buildings

-- Participating in testing and contact tracing when required, and isolation and quarantine protocols, when required.
+- Participate in testing, contact tracing, and isolation and quarantine protocols, when required

-When off campus, all Columbia community members are expected to follow city and state public health requirements, including for face covering and physical distance.
+At all times, including when off campus, all Columbia community members are expected to follow city and state public health requirements.

 The University pledges to do its part, by:

-- Rigorous cleaning and sanitizing throughout Columbia’s campuses
+- Employing rigorous cleaning and sanitizing throughout all campuses

 - Developing and carrying out symptom tracking